-- Advisory cohorts: Sub-proficient students benefit from our Advisory cohort model.
-Through this time, students build strong relationships with an adult.
-In addition to providing a forum for relationship building, Advisory serves as a retention tool for students through the following: - Weekly Advisory grade checks these checks allow students to discuss their current grades with their advisors.
+- Weekly Advisory grade checks these checks allow students to discuss their current grades with their advisors.
 Having this opportunity to check-in about grades supports our retention efforts for sub-proficient students, because it is a proactive method for ensuring that students continue to make academic progress. - Weekly behavior checks these checks allow students to discuss their recent behavior with their advisor (including absences and cutting school).
 These conversations support students learning how to regulate behavior and be successful in school. - O Phone calls crew leaders make phone calls home to their advisee when they are absent and make phone calls to students' adult supporters to provide them with absence, academic and behavior updates.
-This communication allows students and families to receive consistent updates and helps maintain the connection to the school, so that students remain in school. - Circle Back Protocol: Academic frustration can interfere with adult relationships and learning.
-Phoenix utilizes a circle back protocol, whereby students and teachers have conversations about academic frustrations.
-Through Circle Backs, students can air frustrations, learn how to regulate behavior in the future, and repair a relationship with a teacher; in turn, this allows students to move forward and continue to have academic and behavior success in school. - Transitions to Algebra: Many of our students come to Phoenix with significant skill deficits in math.
+This communication allows students and families to receive consistent updates and helps maintain the connection to the school, so that students remain in school. - Restorative Circle Protocol: Academic frustration can interfere with adult relationships and learning.
+Phoenix utilizes a restorative circle protocol, whereby students and teachers have conversations about academic frustrations.
+Through a protocol, students can air frustrations, learn how to regulate behavior in the future, and repair a relationship with a teacher; in turn, this allows students to move forward and continue to have academic and behavior success in school. - Transitions to Algebra: Many of our students come to Phoenix with significant skill deficits in math.
 Thus, Phoenix has designed a remedial math course for the students who are furthest behind.
 This course allows students who have had prolonged experiences of non-success in Math feel more success and thus is an important tool to re-engage students in school and ensure that they remain engaged. - Lunch Support: All Phoenix teachers will make themselves available before school, at lunch, and after school for student support as needed.
 Phoenix teachers will give out their cell phone numbers to students to contact them if they are struggling with homework or classwork and need additional support. - Progress Reports: Every three weeks, Phoenix sends home academic progress reports to students and students' adult supporters.
 This serves a consistent academic update, allowing students and families to know students' academic standings and make adjustments before the end of the term.